farhan7479/user-auth/README.md

    - JWT tokens might be expired; try logging in again
    - Check if your user account exists in the database
    - Ensure you're including the Authorization header with requests

+5. **Tests Failing**:
+   - Check if mocks are properly set up for dependencies
+   - Verify test environment is properly configured
+   - Check if any controllers have been modified

 ### Docker Commands